elastx/elx-docs/content/en/docs/openstack-iaas/guides/ubuntu_detach_attach_interface.md

 ---
 title: "Detach & Attach interface on a Ubuntu instance"
-description: "Guide to how detach & attach a network interface on a Ubuntu instance"
+description: "Guide on how to detach and attach a network interface on a Ubuntu instance"
 weight: 1
 alwaysopen: true
 ---